Associate Chair of Research; Small Animal Medicine

 Selected Research Projects

-- Novel stem cell intervention in cholestatic liver disease in dogs and cats.
+- Biomarkers in liver disease in dogs and cats

 - Coagulation and liver disease.